eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	its data, using multiple versions.
 If the transactions interfere with each other, the affected transactions are rerun by the database
 	\cite[\S7.4, pp. 256]{Tate2010}.
-- A reference is a wrapped data item, which data access has to comply with specific rules that support STM, and can only be modified during a transaction \cite[\S7.4, pp. 256]{Tate2010}.
++ A reference is a wrapped data item, which data access has to comply with specific rules that support STM, and can only be modified during a transaction \cite[\S7.4, pp. 256]{Tate2010}.
++ To modify a reference during a transaction, use a transforming function or use *ref-set*; this prevents race conditions and deadlocks from happening
+	\cite[\S7.4, pp. 256]{Tate2010}.